antigremlin/jcip-code/problems/README.md

 - you can use Semaphores or BlockingQueues to manage free connections
 - you can use FutureTask for representing a connection being open (this is not the only option)
-- rely on object identity for the pooled connections: the objects passed to release() should be exactly the same objects returned from get(), etc.
+- rely on object identity for the pooled connections: the objects passed to `release()` should be exactly the same objects returned from `get()`, etc.

-You should implement 2 interfaces: PoolFactory and ConnectionPool.
-Please also provide a good number of unit tests covering the ConnectionPool implementation.
+You should implement 2 interfaces: `PoolFactory` and `ConnectionPool`.
+Please also provide a good number of unit tests covering the `ConnectionPool` implementation.